Two-Step Verification is an extra layer of security to protect your Neighbors Public Safety Service (NPSS) account from unauthorized access.

 Account verification is required for every valid user session on NPSS.
 We also have a “Remember this browser” option, by selecting this, any future logins from that particular device and browser will not require additional account verification.

 The six-digit code lasts for 10 minutes.

-Can I request the Two-Step verification code to be sent to my email?
+Can I request the Two-Step verification code to be sent to my mobile device?

-By default your account is set to receive verification codes by text message.
-You can update this setting to receive verification codes to your email directly through your profile.
+By default your account is set to receive verification codes by email.
+You can update this setting to receive verification codes to your mobile device directly through your profile.

 If you have questions about providing a mobile phone number, please reach out to customer support by submitting a request here.

 Are users being forced to log out of their accounts because of this feature?